 Venue

-The Great Southern Slam will take place in the iconic Adelaide Showground.
+The Great Southern Slam will once again take place at the iconic Adelaide Showground, Wayville in South Australia.

-Tournament bouts will be held in both the Jubilee and Wayville pavilions of the Adelaide Showground; huge open indoor spaces each capable of housing 2-3 derby tracks, and surfaced with polished concrete.
+Tournament bouts will be held in both the Goyder and Wayville pavilions of the Adelaide Showground; huge open indoor spaces each capable of housing 2-4 derby tracks, and surfaced with polished concrete.

-The pavilions are closest to the section of the Showground bounded by Rose Terrace and Goodwood Road.
-Bout day entry for spectators and supporters is usually via the Rose Terrace gates, and to rollergirls and refs via Rose Terrace or Leader Street, but we’ll confirm that detail closer to the tournament dates.
+The Goyder and Wayville pavilions are closest to the section of the Showground bounded by Rose Terrace and Goodwood Road.
+Bout day entry for spectators and supporters is usually via the Rose Terrace gates, and to tournament participants via Rose Terrace or Leader Street.

 Track-side food and beverages are available, with classic snack foods such as hotdogs and chips, as well as beer, soft drinks, bottled water and some spirits to quench those spectator thirsts.
 If you’re after a more healthy food option, try the salad, sandwich and sushi.
-But because the Adelaide Showground is a licensed venue – it’s a huge no-no to BYO, please and thank you!
+There are also a gang of food trucks… But because the Adelaide Showground is a licensed venue – it’s a huge no-no to BYO, please and thank you!

-For more detailed information check out the Adelaide Showground
+For more detailed information check out Adelaide Showground.

 No Public Skating